Comcast/cmb/README.txt

 implemented with a Cassandra / Redis backend and are designed with high availability and horizontal scalability in mind.

+The most basic CMB system consists of one of each

+ - CQS Service Endpoint (HTTP endpoint for CQS)
+ - CNS Service Endpoint (HTTP endpoint for CNS)
+ - CNS Worker Node (required by CNS, used to distribute work)
+ - Cassandra Ring (persistence layer, used by CNS and CQS)
+ - Redis (caching layer, used by CQS)

+For testing purposes all five components can be installed on a single host but a more serious installation would use separate hosts for each.
+Also, for scalability and availability you would want to add further CNS Worker Nodes as well as Cassandra nodes and potentially even further Service Endpoints as well as Redis servers.

 For a detailed documentation of the CNS / CQS APIs please refer to the Amazon SNS / SQS specifications here: